Bringing Hidden Disabilities to Light

 Unveiling the Complexity of Spatial Neglect

 Spatial neglect is a common complication that often escapes detection with serious consequences for stroke survivors.
-Center researchers have developed game-changing clinical tools for detecting, assessing, and treating spatial neglect.
+Our researchers have developed game-changing clinical tools for detecting, assessing, and treating spatial neglect.
 These tools have been widely adopted in rehabilitation facilities in the U.S. and worldwide, improving outcomes for those affected.

-Guide to Spatial Neglect For Survivors and Family Caregivers
+Survivors and Family Caregivers

 A graphic depicting how persons with neglect dyslexia may not see the entire left side of a page of text or how they may identify words incorrectly.

-Uncovering Insights into Neglect Dyslexia
+Uncovering Insights About Neglect Dyslexia

 A man wearing glasses viewing himself in a mirror while practicing reading after stroke with a female clinician sits on opposite side of table.